edge-servers/immunity-controller/README.rst

 Registering / Unregistering Commands
 ####################################

-OpenWISP Controller provides registering and unregistering commands through utility functions ``immunity_controller.connection.commands.register_command`` and ``immunity_notifications.types.unregister_notification_type``.
+Immunity Controller provides registering and unregistering commands through utility functions ``immunity_controller.connection.commands.register_command`` and ``immunity_notifications.types.unregister_notification_type``.
 You can use these functions to register or unregister commands